KholdStare/kholdstare.github.com/_posts/2013-07-23-sense-of-scale-vr.markdown

 As the following animation demonstrates, it's not always easy to tell:

 {% assign canvas-id = "scene-sphere" %}
-{% assign caption = "A single scene viewed from the top, and from a perspective camera.
-From the top view, a sphere changes size and position, but appears stationary in the perspective view" %}
+{% assign caption = "(Press to image animate) A single scene viewed from the top, and from a perspective camera.
+From the top view, a sphere changes size and position, but appears stationary in the perspective view.
+This is because the object always takes up the same area in the field of view (shown by the dotted lines)" %}
 {% include canvas.html %}

 An object viewed in isolation does not tell us much in 2D -- the area it takes